hexeguitar/TGX4/readme.md

 Press **Plate**, **Spring** or **ReverbSC** button to activate the reverb.

 ## Hardware
-In the simplest form, the required hardware can be a Teensy 4.1 with installed PSRAM chip and the audio adapter board.
+In the simplest form, this project can run on a Teensy 4.0 or T.4 and the audio adapter board.
+Adding PSRAM to the Teensy4.1 opens up the full set of features.
+Lack of PSRAM resutlts in:
+- ReverbSC disabled,
+- Delay has a shorter time range.

 Recommended upgrade would be a high impendace input buffer using an opamp or even a simple transistor one.
-See [here](diy_buffer.md) for a simple DIY project.
+See [**here**](diy_buffer.md) for a simple DIY project.
 Alternatively, another pedal with buffered bypass can be used instead.

+List of preconfigured hardware platforms as of April 2024:
+- Teensy4.0 + Audio Adaptor Board
+- Teensy4.1 + Audio Adaptor Board
+- T41-GFX - my custom made Teensy4.1+WM8731 based pedal, used for development
+- T40-GFX - Teensy4.0 + SGTL5000 codec on Wire1
+- Blackaddr TGA Pro + Teensy4.0
+- Blackaddr TGA Pro + Teensy4.1
+- Teensy4.0 + ES8388 codec
+- Teensy4.1 + ES8388 codec

+The project is designed to be easily adaptable to many Teensy based hardware platforms, take a look [**here**](hw_platform.md) for more details.

 **Teensy4.1**
 The main project using all the features requires Teensy4.1 with **installed PSRAM** chip.